Compose in color

 03/08/2022

-Thank you, I really enjoyed my trip and I am ready to pick up my stylus again.
+Thank you, I really enjoyed my trip and I’m ready to get back to using my stylus.

 Merci, j'ai bien profité de mon voyage et je suis prête à reprendre mon stylet.